How to prepare for plastic surgery

 - Stop taking anti-coagulants

-- 1 week prior to your plastic surgery
+4. One week before your plastic surgery

 - Reduce sodium intake.
 1,200 – 1,500 mg daily is a good target

-- Eat lots of fruit, vegetables, nuts and high protein meals
+- Eat lots of fruit, vegetables, nuts, and high protein meals

 - Drink lots of water